 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such silvery wormwood leaves are thought to target the Spleen, the Kidney and the Liver.
+As such Ai Ye is thought to target the Spleen, the Kidney and the Liver.
 In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
 The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
 The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 A methanol extract prepared from aerial parts of Silvery wormwood strongly reduced the mutagenicity of Salmonella typhimurium.1